CharlesHawkinsMSU/PMN-Pipeline/Quickstart.md

     git clone 'https://github.com/CharlesHawkinsMSU/pmn-container'
     cd pmn-container

+### Recommended: symlink the pmn.sh script

+To be able to call the pipeline by just typing `pmn`, you can make a symlink from the pmn.sh script to somewhere in your PATH.
+So for example:

+    sudo ln -s pmn.sh /usr/local/bin/pmn

+The pmn.sh script is a convenience script that lives outside the container and lets you build and run it without having to set up your environment yourself.

 ### Download Pathway Tools

 Request a Pathway Tools license from http://bioinformatics.ai.sri.com/ptools.
 They should send you a download link in a day or two.
 Download pathway-tools-28.0-linux-64-tier1-install and put it in the pmn-container folder.

 ### Build the container

-If you're on Fedora or otherwise are on a system that uses tempfs, see "Note: Tempfs and disk space" in the full manual; otherwise just type:

-    SINGULARITY=singularity make pmn-ptools.sif
+Build the pipeline with:

+    pmn build

-(if you use apptainer instead of singularity, begin it with SINGULARITY=apptainer instead)
+(if you use apptainer instead of singularity, prepend it with `SINGULARITY=apptainer`)

 It should take some time but will produce pmn-ptools.sif.
-Move this somewhere in your PATH, or give the full path to it each time you invoke it.
+You can now set up your project for a pipeline run.

 ## Set up your pipeline run